- How should we apply the content of the Old Testament to our lives today?

 “So questions began to arise at once because of His theory and because of His practice.
 ‘Does this new Teacher not believe the Holy Writings?
 The Pharisees and the scribes claim to be the exponents and the expounders of the Holy Scripture; does this Jesus of Nazareth, therefore, not believe it?
 Has He come to do away with it?
 Is His teaching that there is some new way to God, some new way of pleasing God?
 Is he turning His back resolutely upon the whole of the past?’
 Now those were the questions which our Lord well knew were bound to arise because of His personal character and because of what He taught” (Sermon on the Mount).

 Jesus offered a needed word of clarification (in Matthew 5:17-19) concerning his relationship to and respect for the enduring validity of the Law.
 But Jesus has much more to clarify.
 It was not so much Jesus and his views that needed clarified; it was the popular misinterpretations and misapplications of the O.T. by the religious leaders of the day.
 Jesus deals with this problem in six antithetical statements about the law and popular opinion of it.

-As we approach our Lord’s words, this passage is the deciding text for understanding of how followers of Jesus should relate to the Old Testament Law.
+As we approach our Lord’s words, this passage is the deciding text for how followers of Jesus relate to the Old Testament Law.